Cycle ergometry

 Preparation for the examination.

-The examination, including preparation, lasts approximately 60 minutes, with the physical exertion typically not exceeding 15 minutes.
+The entire examination, including preparation, takes approximately 60 minutes.
+The actual physical exertion usually lasts no longer than 15 minutes.

 Book Appointment